 Clinical assignments are selected each semester and are subject to change based on current clinical needs and facility requirements.
-The program requires that students complete clinical experiences in placements are assigned and may travel out of district, overnight stays and day, night, and weekend shifts.
+The program requires that students complete clinical experiences in placements as assigned.
+Students may be required to travel out of district, provide for overnight stays and to work day, night, and weekend shifts.